-- Excellence in teaching face-to-face and on-line is a requirement for tenure and/or promotion.
+Excellence in teaching is a requirement for tenure and/or promotion.
 Teaching duties are not limited to the classroom; they also include: the mentoring of undergraduate and graduate students though independent study and research projects, advising, and the supervision of Honors Theses, Masters Papers/Theses, and Dissertations.
-Effective teaching may involve:
+Evidence of effective teaching may include:

 - well-designed and challenging courses which present material indicative of the state of knowledge in the fields being taught;